OpenST/ost-wallet-sdk-react-native/README.md

 Please refer to [Ost Wallet SDK UI ](./documentation/OstWalletUI.md) for documentation.

 ## Advance Usage - Ost Wallet Core Workflow APIs
-Ost core workflows api do not use any UI components, thereby giving complete ux control to the developers.
+Ost core workflows API do not use any UI components, thereby giving complete ux control to the developers.
 The [`OstWalletSdkUI`](./documentation/OstWalletUI.md) also uses Ost core workflows.

 Please refer to [Ost Core Workflow APIs](./documentation/OstCoreWorkflows.md) for documentation.